 Dutch GAAP distinguishes between micro, small, medium, and large entities based on total assets, net revenue, and average number of employees (Book 2, Section 395a-396 of the Dutch Civil Code).
 The thresholds (as of 2024) are:

 Small entities receive the most significant exemptions: they can prepare an abridged balance sheet, omit the income statement from the published accounts, prepare a limited set of notes, and are exempt from the requirement to include a management report.
+Micro entities (below €450K assets, €900K revenue, fewer than 10 employees) receive even broader exemptions.

 For the auditor, these exemptions affect the scope of your work.
-If the entity qualifies as small, the financial statements you're auditing (or reviewing) contain fewer disclosures, fewer line items, and fewer notes than a large-entity set.
+If the entity qualifies as small, the financial statements you’re auditing (or reviewing) contain fewer disclosures and fewer notes than a large-entity set.
 Your materiality calculation may use a different benchmark.
 Your analytical procedures address a smaller set of disclosed information.
 But the underlying accounting requirements still apply in full.
 A small entity still recognises revenue under DAS 270 and measures financial instruments under DAS 290.
 The exemptions are presentation exemptions, not recognition or measurement exemptions.

 Worked example: Vermeer Logistics B.V.